Real Salt Lake: Hansen ownership (2013–2021)

-Change of ownership and a new era (2021–present)
+Blitzer and Smith ownership (2022–2025)

-Unable to find a new owner, MLS took over the sales process on January 8, 2021, and RSL began the 2021 season with no defined ownership.
-Despite a relatively good start to the season, head coach Freddy Juarez unexpectedly left his role on August 27 to become an assistant coach with Seattle Sounders FC, leaving his own assistant coach Pablo Mastroeni to see out the season as interim.
-Under Mastroeni, the team made a late-season push to the playoffs, qualifying on the final day of the season through a stoppage-time goal by Damir Kreilach to give RSL a win over Sporting Kansas City.
-Despite barely making the playoffs, the team progressed to the conference finals for the first time since 2013, upsetting both Seattle and Kansas City (interestingly, through another stoppage-time goal) before being defeated by the Portland Timbers.
+RSL began the 2021 season with no defined ownership, with MLS controlling the process of sale to new ownership.
+Despite a relatively strong start to the season, Juarez unexpectedly left as head coach on August 27 to become an assistant coach with Seattle Sounders FC, leaving his own assistant Pablo Mastroeni to see out the season as interim.
+Under Mastroeni, the team made a late-season push to the playoffs, qualifying on the final day of the season through a stoppage-time goal by Kreilach to give RSL a win over Sporting Kansas City.
+Despite barely qualifying, the team progressed to the conference finals for the first time since 2013 before being defeated by the Portland Timbers.
 This success led to Mastroeni being named permanent head coach following the season.

-On January 5, 2022, Real Salt Lake was formally sold to a group led by David Blitzer, best known as a co-owner of the Philadelphia 76ers and Crystal Palace, and Utah Jazz owner Ryan Smith.
+Prior to the 2022 season, the franchise was acquired by sports team investors Ryan Smith and David Blitzer.

+Miller ownership (2025–present)

+On April 18, 2025, Miller Sports + Entertainment, led by former Utah Jazz owner Gail Miller, acquired a controlling interest in the franchise for $600 million, with Blitzer remaining as a minority owner.

 Colors and badge

-The team's official colors are claret red, cobalt blue, and real gold.
+The team's colors are claret red, cobalt blue, and real gold.